Effective Advising – Global Edition

 Effective Advising in Complex Contexts: Enabling sustainable peace

-Violent conflict is one of the primary obstacles to the achievement of the Sustainable Development Goals and the majority of populations in humanitarian need live in states affected by armed conflict.
+Violent conflict is one of the primary obstacles to the achievement of the Sustainable Development Goals and the majority of populations in humanitarian need live in states affected by armed conflict or protracted crisis.
 The international and national community – from the humanitarian, development, stabilisation, peacebuilding and human rights sectors – need to enhance their effectiveness in supporting locally led efforts fostering sustainable peace.

-The global edition of this professional development course consists in a 5-day workshop complemented by three live online sessions (pre and post-course) and supplemented by background reading and individual preparation.
+The global edition of this professional development course consists in a five-day workshop complemented by three live online sessions (pre- and post-course) and supplemented by background reading and individual preparation.

 A team of three experienced facilitators guide ~20 participants from around the world to take a step back from their day-to-day work environments.
-The course stimulates participants to reflect on their individual roles, their effectiveness as advisors, and to analyse their own perceptions of change.
+The course guides participants to reflect on their individual roles, their effectiveness as advisors, and to analyse their own perception of how change happens.
+This includes a reflection on ‘insider-outsider’ roles, and the various relationships between international, national, local and regional actors, which are key in current wider aid sector debates around shifting power to national and local stakeholders.

 Interpeace’s interactive and practice-oriented methodology provides a space for professionals to reflect on their personal professional practice and behaviours, take a fresh look at advisory challenges and tackle these more consciously and creatively using practical frameworks.